 Effects of Post-Traumatic Stress Disorder on Pregnancy

 Post-traumatic stress disorder (PTSD) is a condition when someone experiences severe stress or emotional turmoil due to having been exposed to a traumatising incident.
-This includes natural or man-made disasters, abuse, death or rape.
 The effect of such happenings is that it continues to play on the mind of the victim and they suffer anxiety, nightmares, fear, insomnia, and restlessness.
 This is often accompanied by the fast beating of the heart, sweating, palpitation, and so on.
 All these lead to severe stress which can affect the unborn baby negatively.

 Another harmful way in which stress manifests is that many pregnant women with PTSD may resort to unhealthy practices to combat the stress.
-They may take to drinking, smoking or even try drugs.
 These activities can put not just pregnancy at risk, but the babies may also be born with severe developmental issues.
 Miscarriage too can occur.
 Thus, it is important to detect the symptoms of PTSD early and seek effective treatment.

 Stress and pregnancy go together most of the times.
 However, stress experienced during pregnancy can be managed and treated, provided it is detected early and not neglected.
 If you feel stressed or if you feel worried about anything, you should talk about it to your family member and your doctor.